Kazimierz Olech: Biography

 Kazimierz Olech was born in Kraśnik, Poland in 1928.
 In his youth, he participated in Scouts and played volleyball for his school team.
 Kazimierz Olech first went to the High Tatras in 1947, and began mountaineering in 1954.
 He went on to climb hundreds of routes across the Tatras.
 In 1957, he set out to climb the entire ridge of the Tatras, from Huty at the western end to Ždiar in the east.
 It took three attempts and the loss of a climbing partner, Ryszard Wawra, before successfully making the first winter ascent of the Tatra ridge with Andrzej Zawada in 1959.

 In 1957, he began climbing further afield, heading to summit difficult routes in the Alps, the Caucasus, the Hindu Kush, and the Pamir Mountains.
 He made a number of first ascents of unclimbed six- and seven-thousanders, including: Kohe Tez (7015 m) in 1962, Kohe Farzand (6185 m), Lunkho e Dosare (6901 m) and Kohe Urgent (7038 m) in 1968.

 In addition to mountaineering, he was a spelunker.
 In 1966, he spent 14 days underground mapping passages of Szczelina Chochołowska, the largest cave in the Chochołowska Valley in the Western Tatras.

 Himalayan expeditions

 He would make five expeditions to the Himalayas.
 In 1974, he made the first ascent of Kangbachen (7902 m, earning the then Polish altitude record), the westernmost of Kangchenjunga's five points.

-In 1978, he summitted the then unclimbed central route of Kangchenjunga in 1978 (8482 m, setting another Polish altitude record).
+In 1978, he summited the then unclimbed central route of Kangchenjunga (8482 m, setting another Polish altitude record).
 The leader of the expedition to Kangchenjunga, Piotr Mlotecki was banned from climbing in Nepal for 5 years after the central summit, as the expedition did not receive official permission to climb these routes in advance.